CBell045/Big-Data/Data Pipelines/README.md

 <br>

 ## Task: Create a Data Pipeline
 Our task is to create a data pipeline that will read in data from a CSV file, transform it, and load it into query ready tables.
+Then we'll schedule our pipeline with the Databricks Workflow Jobs feature.

 We will break out the different steps of our pipeline into different notebooks.